0xshariq/engineering-handbook-series/README.md

 - Connect concepts across engineering disciplines.
 - Prefer timeless engineering principles over rapidly changing technologies.
 - Bridge academic theory with production engineering.

 ---

+## Free Volume Policy

+The Engineering Handbook Series follows a **Free First Volume** philosophy.

+The **first volume of every handbook** will be made available **free of charge** to everyone.

+The purpose of this policy is to allow readers to experience the writing style, educational philosophy, technical depth, and overall quality of a handbook before deciding whether to purchase subsequent volumes.

+The free first volume is intended to:

+- Reduce the barrier to learning.
+- Help readers evaluate whether a handbook matches their learning goals.
+- Demonstrate the quality and engineering approach of the series.
+- Support students and self-learners with accessible educational resources.

+Unless explicitly stated otherwise, **only Volume 1** of a handbook is provided free of charge.
+All subsequent volumes remain subject to their respective licensing and pricing policies.

+The availability of free volumes does not modify the copyright, licensing terms, or intellectual property rights described in `./LICENSING.md`.

+---